Top 5 Easy Vegan Summer Recipes: From Carrot Dogs to Cookies

 - Smoky Vegan Carrot Dogs

-Beet & Bean Burgers
+Beet and Bean Burgers

 - Classic Vegan Chocolate Chip Cookies